 The Orson-Welles starring, Alexander Korda produced, Carol Reed directed, and Graham Greene screenwritten film, ‘The Third Man’ (1949) is regarded as one of the best espionage films of all time.
 In short however, it is also likely in retrospect to be a piece of anti-American propaganda.
 (Suggestion: Listen to the nifty theme music below while you read the blog.)

 Most notably, Lime is on the run from the police authorities due to a criminal racket involving the profitable dilution of scarce supplies of penicillin, used to treat cases of gangrene and meningitis; and in particular has led to horrible medical outcomes for never-seen offscreen children in a hospital.
-All this misery simply in Lime’s psychopathic quest to make a post-war profit.
+All this misery is caused simply by Lime’s psychopathic quest to make a post-war profit.
 The British military police officer, Calloway, makes no secret of the moral urgency in apprehending Lime.

 Myriad critics have examined Lime’s character from the lens of clinical psychopathy or similar personality disorders – noted even by Robert Hare, developer of the Hare-PCL psychopathy inventory (Hare 2011).
 Indeed, Lime’s smug smile, disregard and manipulation of those who care about him, musings on the profitability of murder, and other nefarious acts portray a character nobody could (or should) love.